Composition in golden bronze - cherubs holding a shell, an angel, saints

 Description

-A drop made of golden bronze on a table with holy water of unusual typology: on a stepped base, two cherubs hold a shell (original) topped with an angel holding a censer in his hand; flanked by two saints resting on a plinth, one holding a key and a triregnum, the other a ciborium and a book.
+A drop made of gilded bronze on a table with holy water, featuring an unusual typology: on a stepped base, two cherubs hold a shell (original), topped with an angel holding a censer in his hand; on the sides, two saints resting on a plinth—one holding a key and a triregnum, the other a ciborium and a book.
 The composition is well articulated and absolutely original, originating from central Italy and dating from the first half of the 19th century.
-In good condition, except for a small amount of paint on the base.
+It is in good condition, apart from a small amount of paint loss on the base.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek decorative motifs.
+It was inspired by the reign of Napoleon, characterized by significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude splendor and play a significant role in luxury.
-Materials were selectively chosen and used to emphasize the grandeur of these items.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, strong bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly understood chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, strong bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

 Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+Currently, many global brands reproduce such pieces, drawing inspiration from Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for elegant antique pieces suitable for your interior.

 Attributes / Details